Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

   - Portions, if current implementation is fast we will add this later on
   - Tests
   - **Change volumes and recipe if ingredient has been substituted**
+  - I think the reason why we are getting the step 3 lagginess is because string matching is expensive, try removing the everything after the first space

 # Potential features